knowsuchagency/orkestra/docs/examples/map_jobs.md

-Step Functions state machines halt execution at the first encounter of a failure.
+State Machines halt execution at the first encounter of a failure.

-Sometimes, when processing map jobs, you may want all instances of the map job to complete regardless of an individual failure.
+Sometimes, when processing map jobs, you may want all instances of the map job to complete regardless of individual errors.

 We can accomodate for this by passing `capture_map_errors=True` to our `compose` constructor.